 The team is currently working on ways to get the bacterium to use emissions, like CO2, as its energy source.
 This would allow the bacteria to transform greenhouse gasses into a source of renewable energy.
 Currently, the bacteria use fructose as their fuel source.

-While this is great news, it’s worth pointing out that (and with CO2 and sunlight, no less).
+While this is great news, it’s worth pointing out that it’s been done before (and with CO2 and sunlight, no less).

 NASA Discovers that DNA Fragments Are Most Likely Floating In Titan’s Atmosphere

-Recent experiments suggest that in the atmosphere of one of Saturn’s moons: Titan.
+Recent experiments suggest that pieces of DNA are floating in the atmosphere of one of Saturn’s moons: Titan.